 (2) The CAISO Market Process used to dispatch the resource cannot recognize the resource’s limitation(s); and

-(3) The resource’s ability to select hours of operation is not dependent on an energy source outside of the resource’s control being available during such hours.
+(3) The resource’s ability to select hours of operation is not dependent on an energy source outside of the resource’s control being available during such hours but the resource’s usage needs to be rationed.

 Design considerations that satisfy the requirements of this Section are those resulting from physical equipment limitations.
 A non-exhaustive list of such physical equipment limitations includes restrictions documented in original equipment manufacturer recommendations or bulletins, or limiting equipment such as storage capability for hydroelectric generating resources.
 Other design considerations that satisfy the requirements of this Section are those resulting from performance criteria for Demand Response Resources established pursuant to programs or contracts approved by Local Regulatory Authorities.
 Environmental restrictions that satisfy the requirements of this Section are those imposed by regulatory bodies, legislation, or courts.
 A non-exhaustive list of such environmental restrictions includes limits on emissions, water use restrictions, run-hour limitations in operating permits or other environmental limits that directly or indirectly limit starts, run hours, or MWh limits, but excludes restrictions with soft caps that allow the resource to increase production above the soft caps through the purchase of additional compliance instruments.
 Qualifying contractual limitations that satisfy the requirements of this Section are those contained in long-term contracts that: (i) were reviewed and approved by a Local Regulatory Authority on or before January 1, 2015, or were pending approval by a Local Regulatory Authority on or before January 1, 2015 and were later approved; and (ii) were evaluated by the Local Regulatory Authority for the overall cost-benefit of those contracts taking into consideration the overall benefits and burdens, including the limitations on such resources’ numbers of starts, numbers of run-hours, or Energy output.
 Contracts limits that provide for higher payments when start-up, run-hour, or Energy output thresholds are exceeded are not qualifying contractual limitations.
 Effective November 1, 2021, no contractual limitations will constitute qualifying contractual limitations that satisfy the requirements of this Section.

 Pursuant to a process set forth in the Business Practice Manual, the CAISO will review the limits and the supporting documentation provided by the Scheduling Coordinator as well as any translation of indirect limits to determine whether the Scheduling Coordinator has made the required showing under this Section.
 Any dispute regarding the CAISO’s determination will be subject to the generally applicable CAISO ADR Procedures set forth in Section 13, which apply except where a CAISO Tariff provision expressly provides for a different means of resolving disputes.

+The following types of resources are not eligible to register as Use-Limited Resources: Condition 2 RMR Units, Reliability Demand Response Resources, Regulatory Must-Take resources, where 100% of the capacity is Regulatory Must-Take, Combined Heat and Power resources where 100% of the capacity is dedicated to a host industrial process, and Variable Energy Resources.

 30.4.1.1.6.1.2 Establishing Opportunity Cost Adders